wp-plugins/storageqloud-for-wordpress/readme.txt

 StorageQloud is a cheap, carbon neutral and cost effective way to scale your site to easily handle large spikes in traffic (such as from Digg) without having to go through the expense of setting up the infrastructure for a content delivery network.

 Once setup, this plugin transparently integrates with your WordPress blog.
 File uploads are automatically saved into your StorageQloud bucket without any extra steps.
 Once saved, these files will be delivered by StorageQloud, instead of your web host.
 Any image thumbnails that get created are saved to StorageQloud too.
-You'll also find a "StorageQloud" tab next to your regular "Upload" tab, which allows you to easily browse and manage files that were not upload via WordPress.

 The plugin requires the program "curl" to be installed.